ajcascella/Kickstarter-Analysis/README.md

     * Created a line chart that graphs the relationship between a goal's amount and its chances at success, failure, or cancellation.

-* Created a report in Microsoft Word addressing the following questions:
+* Created a report addressing the following questions:

 1. Given the provided data, what are three conclusions we can draw about Kickstarter campaigns?
 2. What are some limitations of this dataset?